Skip to main content

 We provide a wide range of undergraduate and postgraduate programmes including initial teacher education (subject to the requirements of the Department of Education) and continuing professional development, which are informed by our research specialisms and expertise.

-As part of an Educational Research Group (ERG), there are six Special Interest Groups (SIGs) focusing upon inclusion and social justice; science; technology and pedagogy, mathematics; teaching and teacher education in addition to Early Years.
+As part of an Educational Research Group (ERG), there are four Special Interest Groups (SIGs) focusing upon inclusion and social justice; science; mathematics; and Early Years.

-We are very active in attending professionally relevant conferences and presenting papers which lead to published outcomes in the form of books, book chapters and scholarly journals.
+We are very active in attending professionally relevant conferences and presenting papers which lead to published outcomes.

 Our academic staff have developed research expertise within various contexts and settings across the education sector, from nursery to higher education; work-based and intercultural learning to the formation of inclusive and international curricula.
 A broad range of participatory and networking opportunities for experienced, early career and student researchers provides a strong foundation for rigorous, research-led pedagogy and praxis.